CrabDude/nodejs-blogger-starter/README.md

 - [ ] Session and user accounts are persisted in a data store
 - [ ] User can create and edit a blog post
 - [ ] User can view blog posts with details on their Profile
+- [ ] User can view anyone's blog with posts at the specified url
 - [ ] User can comments on their blog posts on their Profile
-- [ ] User can view a anyone's blog with posts and comments at the specified url
 - [ ] Logged In users can comment on any blog post
+- [ ] Comments are viewable at the bottom of the associated blog post

 ### Optional